romkavt/yandex-money-sdk-php/README.markdown

 #### OAuth and token receiving

 First of all, we should get token.
-This is very simple.
+It's very simple.
 We take special uri which we'll sent user to ask permissions.

 ```php
 require_once(dirname(__FILE__) . '/../lib/YandexMoney.php');